-Amida—located in Santa María, Panama—takes its name from the Spanish phrase "a la medida" (tailor-made), reflecting the core idea behind its design.
-The creative process behind the project focused on how to develop vertical architecture that feels both cohesive and distinctive; architecture that understands its urban context while also responding to the individuality of each resident.
+The project explores how vertical living can feel both cohesive and personal: architecture that understands its urban context while responding to the individuality of each resident.

 9098_15